-- Privileged Level Allows complete access to all entries within the flow computer including keypad passwords 1, 1A and 2 below.
-The initial privileged password for each Modbus port is selected via this password level.

-- Level 1 This level allows technician access to most entries within the flow computer with the exception of I/O Points assignments, programmable variables and Boolean statements and passwords other than 'Keypad Level 1'.

-- Level 1A This level allows technician access to the following entries only:

-- Meter Factors

-- ♦ K Factors

-- Densitometer Correction Factors (Pycnometer Factor)
+- θ Privileged Level Allows complete access to all entries within the flow computer including keypad passwords 1, 1A and 2 below.
+The initial privileged password for each Modbus port is selected via this password level. θ Level 1 This level allows technician access to most entries within the flow computer with the exception of I/O - within the flow computer with the exception of I/O Points assignments, programmable variables and Boolean statements and passwords other than 'Keypad Level 1'. - θ Level 1A This level allows technician access to the following entries only: - Meter Factors - K Factors - Densitometer Correction Factors (Pycnometer Factor)

-- Level 2 Allows access to the operator type entries.
+Allows access to the operator type entries.
 These entries include:

-- ♦ Transducer Manual Overrides
+- Transducer Manual Overrides

 - Product Gravity Overrides

-- Prove Operations
+- Prover Operations

-- ♦ Batching Operations
+- Batching Operations